andrewferrier/vim-makenotes/README.md

 # vim-makenotes

+*Deprecated*; I no longer use/maintaine this plugin, so it's archived.

 `vim-makenotes` is a vim plugin designed to provide a way to quickly start/save Markdown-based notes files.
 It provides the commands `make_notes#SaveNote`, which saves an existing file in the relevant directory